- Published on

 Why This Changes Decisions

-Most creators focus on Phase G (keeping people for an hour).
-But if your watch time is 2 seconds, your problem is Phase B. You don't need "better content"; you need a better visual and audio hook.
+Most creators focus on Stage G (keeping people for an hour).
+But if your average watch time is only 2 seconds, your problem is at Stage B. You don't need "better content"; you need stronger visual and audio hooks.

-This flowchart illustrates the multi-stage filter every viewer goes through.
+This flowchart illustrates the multi-stage filter every viewer passes through.

-- What it shows: The three critical drop-off points: the initial 2-second swipe, the 10-second technical check, and the 60-second context reset.
+- What it shows: Three critical drop-off points: the 2-second swipe, the 10-second technical check, and the 60-second context reset.

-- Common Misinterpretation: Creators often think they need "better content" (Phase G) to fix their stats, when the real bottleneck is "Audio/Video Clarity" (Phase D).
+- Common Misconception: Creators often think they need "better content" (Stage G) to fix stats, while the real bottleneck is often "audio-visual clarity" (Stage D).

-- Decision Change: Instead of buying a new game to "be more interesting," you should prioritize fixing your OBS sync offset or voice-to-game volume ratio.
+- Decision Shift: Instead of buying a new game to "increase fun," prioritize fixing OBS sync offsets or the volume ratio between your voice and the game.

 Banner Concept: The Instant Swipe